flipperdevices/flipperzero-firmware/applications/external/totp/lib/wolfssl/wolfcrypt/src/port/nxp/README_SE050.md

 wolfSSL will not auto-delete generated keys associated with wolfCrypt structures (ex: `RsaKey`, `ecc_key`, etc) when the respective key free function is called (ex: `wc_ecc_free()`, `wc_FreeRsaKey()`).
-This is done by design in case the application wants to reuse that key that has been generated and stored in the SE050.
+This is done by design in case the application wants to re-use that key that has been generated and stored in the SE050.

 Credentials can be deleted from the SE050 storage by calling the wolfSSL helper